 - a few pinches of salt

-In a frying pan, bring the cooking oil to medium heat; add shallot; lightly stir fry for 20 seconds; turn off the heat; add salt and sesame oil; transfer the shallot and oil to a bowl to cool.
-This process will soften the shallot and enhance its flavor.
+In a frying pan, heat the cooking oil over medium heat.
+Add the shallots and lightly stir-fry for about 20 seconds.
+Turn off the heat, then add salt and sesame oil.
+Transfer the shallots and the infused oil to a bowl to allow them to cool.
+This process will both soften the shallots and enhance their flavor.

 3. To prepare the pancakes

-- spread the shallot oil evenly on the sheet
+Evenly spread the shallot oil across the sheet.

-- cut the sausage into round cylinders, approximately 1 inch height
+Cut the sausage into round cylinders, each approximately 1 inch thick.

-- stand the cylinders up, use the palm of the hand, flatten the cylinders into discs
+Stand the cylinders upright and use the palm of your hand to flatten them into discs.

 4. To cook the pancake